 Cost of living: Bank expenses for expats in Germany

-When you move to Germany, you may need to transfer a large sum of amount to a German bank account at the beginning, in order to support your cost of living in Germany.
+When you move to Germany, you may need to transfer a large sum of amount to your German bank account at the beginning, in order to support your cost of living in Germany.
 Even if your bank tells you that they don’t charge you any fee to convert your home currency to EUR, the bank is taking advantage of you by using a bad exchange rate in the conversion.
 It means that the more money you transfer, the more costly it is for you.

 And if you are from Asia like me, you may need to support your family back home financially while living in Germany.
 In my case, my parents in Hong Kong rely on my financial support for their retirement life.
 It means that I am sending money to them regularly to make sure they have what they need.
 Doing a bank transfer can be very costly due to the bank fees and bad exchange rates.